 - 1. Harassment, other discrimination or abusive conduct toward another person or people on the basis of actual or perceived membership in a protected class, or for association with one or more members of a protected class. - 2.
 Dishonesty or falsification of records. - 3.
 Disregard or violation of safety rules, regulations, policies or instructions, including horseplay, failure to promptly report workplace injuries, unsafe situations or behavior, defective equipment or safety hazards. - 4.
-Possession of weapons or explosives of any type on County property, in County vehicles or during work time without prior County authorization. - 5.
+Violation of Policy 7.07 of this Manual, regarding possession of weapons by employees. - 5.
 Failure to promptly report a workplace injury. - 6.
 Violation of any County or department policy or work rules, including provisions of this Manual.

-- 7. Violation of any federal or state statute or regulation, County Ordinance or policy, or applicable municipal ordinance when the violation is committed off-duty, if the circumstances of the violation substantially relate to the employee's County position or bring disrepute to the County as a government or employer. - 8.
-Disorderly or immoral conduct, including notorious off-duty conduct which brings disrepute upon the affected employee or reflects adversely upon the County as a government or employer. - 9.
+7. Violation of any federal or state statute or regulation, County Ordinance or policy, or applicable municipal ordinance when the violation is committed off-duty, if the circumstances of the violation substantially relate to the employee's County position or bring disrepute to the County as a government or employer.

+- 8. Disorderly or immoral conduct, including notorious off-duty conduct which brings disrepute upon the affected employee or reflects adversely upon the County as a government or employer. - 9.
 Insubordination (which includes verbal, written, or physical expressions of disrespect toward a supervisor or manager as well as refusal or failure to carry out a lawful management order or directive in a conscientious manner). - 10.
 Discourteous or abusive treatment of an official, supervisor, co-worker, member of the public, or any other person, including disruptive conduct or speech during training activities. - 11.
 Theft, destruction, negligent use or misuse or unauthorized use of County property, or property under County control. - 12.
-Use or possession of illegal drugs or controlled substances, or misuse of prescription drugs to the extent that the effects on the user are apparent on the job, or to the extent that such use violates DOT or other applicable regulations or statutes.
-This includes the intentional ingestion or inhalation of any actual or synthetic substance with the purpose or effect of causing intoxication. - 13.
-Use or possession of alcohol while on duty or closely preceding duty to the extent that the effects on the user are apparent on the job, or to the extent that such use violates DOT or other applicable regulations or statutes. - 14.
-Fighting or creating a physical or emotional disturbance among coworkers resulting in an adverse effect upon morale, production or the maintenance of proper order. - 15.
-Conviction of a serious crime. - 16.
-Unavailability for work because of incarceration. - 17.
-Absence without authorized leave, or misrepresenting the purpose of an authorized leave. - 18.
-Abuse or misuse of sick leave. - 19.
-Taking overlong or unauthorized breaks or mealtimes, doing so in an unauthorized place or sleeping on the job. - 20.
-Tardiness or absenteeism. - 21.
-Use of official position for personal profit, sexual purposes, political advantage or for the inappropriate disadvantage of other persons. - 22.
-Use of foul language. - 23.
-Illegal gambling on County property during work time. - 24.
-Knowingly making false or malicious statements with the intent or effect of harming or destroying the reputation, authority or official standing of people, groups or organizations. - 25.
-Acceptance of any gift of significant value, favor or service from any person having or pursuing business or employment with Winnebago County. - 26.
-Negligent, incompetent or inefficient work performance or failure to perform duties in accordance with acceptable performance standards.
+Violation of Policy 7.04 of this Manual, regarding alcohol and drug use. - 13.
+Fighting or creating a physical or emotional disturbance among coworkers resulting in an adverse effect upon morale, production or the maintenance of proper order. - 14.
+Conviction of a serious crime. - 15.
+Unavailability for work because of incarceration. - 16.
+Absence without authorized leave, or misrepresenting the purpose of an authorized leave. - 17.
+Abuse or misuse of sick leave. - 18.
+Taking overlong or unauthorized breaks or mealtimes, doing so in an unauthorized place or sleeping on the job. - 19.
+Tardiness or absenteeism. - 20.
+Use of official position for personal profit, sexual purposes, political advantage or for the inappropriate disadvantage of other persons. - 21.
+Use of foul language. - 22.
+Illegal gambling on County property during work time. - 23.
+Knowingly making false or malicious statements with the intent or effect of harming or destroying the reputation, authority or official standing of people, groups or organizations. - 24.
+Violation of Policy 8.02 of this Manual, regarding acceptance of gifts or gratuities. - 25.
+Negligent, incompetent or inefficient work performance or failure to perform duties in accordance with acceptable performance standards. - 26.
+Substandard quality or quantity of work, including but not limited to the deliberate reduction of output or working speed. - 27.
+Personal hygiene, grooming, odor, accessories (including tattoos, piercings and other bodily adornments) which detract from or disrupt the orderly, authoritative and respectful provision of government service to internal or external customers. - 28.
+Leaving the job or worksite without permission, or presence in an unauthorized area. - 29.
+Engaging in conduct or activities that have the intent or effect of lengthening the healing period of an injury in a way that it delays or impedes return to full work activities.

-- 27. Substandard quality or quantity of work, including but not limited to the deliberate reduction of output or working speed. - 28.
-Personal hygiene, grooming, odor, accessories (including tattoos, piercings and other bodily adornments) which detract from or disrupt the orderly, authoritative and respectful provision of government service to internal or external customers. - 29.
-Leaving the job or worksite without permission, or presence in an unauthorized area. - 30.
-Engaging in conduct or activities that have the intent or effect of lengthening the healing period of an injury in a way that it delays or impedes return to full work activities. - 31.
-Failure to carry liability insurance, as required by County Ordinance or policy, on a private vehicle used for County business, including driving oneself between County buildings or other work locations.
+30. Failure to carry liability insurance, as required by County Ordinance or policy, on a private vehicle used for County business, including driving oneself between County buildings or other work locations.